harrythegemini/GU-ANLY-580-FALL-2021/exams/course-policy-exam.md

 7. If I use a Windows operating system I should strongly consider installing VirtualBox such that I can interact with the course on a unix based operating system.

 8. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.

+9. As per Georgetown policy, I will keep my fork of this repository *private* permenantly, and not share course content any my work with others.